braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 If a user does not accept the prompt then a blank IDFA value (`00000000-0000-0000-0000-000000000000`) will be returned, and your app will not be allowed to prompt the user again.

 {% alert important %}
-These IDFA updates take effect once end users upgrade their device to iOS 14.
+These IDFA updates take effect once end-users upgrade their device to iOS 14.
 Please ensure your app is using the new `AppTransparencyFramework` even if you do not explicitly target iOS 14 support.
 {% endalert %}

 #### Changes to Braze IDFA collection